Amesbury Archer: DNA analysis

 It had already been shown from strontium and oxygen isotope analysis of the Archer's 2nd premolar and 3rd molar teeth (which mineralise at different ages) that the Archer spent his childhood in Central Europe, probably in the Western Alps.
 By contrast the Companion appears to have been born in Wessex, but spent part of his childhood in Europe, perhaps in the same region of the Western Alps.

+Language

 Although the Archer may have spoken an Indo-European language, it does not follow that he spoke an early form of Irish or Welsh.
-The authors of the 2021 study favour the view that the Celtic languages arrived in Britain with a much later influx of people from Europe which occurred in the Late Bronze Age between 1000 and 875 BC.
+The authors of a 2021 study of large-scale migration into Britain favour the view that Celtic languages were introduced by a much later influx of people from continental Europe which occurred in the Late Bronze Age between 1000 and 875 BC.

 In popular culture

 The character of Arthmael in Mark Patton's novel Undreamed Shores is based on the Archer.